 A phone call is required for each student who is/has been absent.
-Phone calls or e-mail should be made to the school at 616-301-8458 by 9:00 AM on the day of the absence in order for the absence to be considered excused.
-Please include the student's name and reason for absence.
+Phone calls or e-mail should be made to the school at (616) 301-8458 by 9:00 a.m. on the day of the absence in order for the absence to be considered excused.
+Please include the student's name, grade/teacher, and reason for absence.

 In accordance with Kent County ISD's transition to common definitions, Hope Academy of West Michigan has adopted the use of "counted" versus "uncounted" absences.
 The first five absences FOR THE ENTIRE SCHOOL YEAR for a student will be considered "uncounted".
 After the initial 5 absences, any following absences will be "counted" and monitored in relation to truancy law.
 After a student misses a total of five (5) days, a letter will be mailed to the address on file for the student.
-After the first five absences, any further absences will result in phone calls and other interventions that may include but are not limited to: meetings with the guardian and student, an attendance contract, home visits, emails, etc.
+After the first five absences, any further absences will result in phone calls and other interventions that may include but are not limited to: meetings with the parent/guardian and student, an attendance contract, home visits, emails, etc.

-After a student has missed 10 or more days, a referral will be submitted to the Kent ISD.
+After a student has missed ten (10) or more days, a referral will be submitted to the Kent ISD.
 This referral is then processed by the Attendance and Truancy Officer.
 It is our sincerest hope that interventions will improve the student's attendance prior to this action being taken.

-The state defines a truant student as missing more than 10 school days in an ENTIRE school year, not just in a trimester/semester.
-The state also defines a student as "chronically absent" if they miss more than 10% of scheduled school days from their enrollment to date.
+The state defines a truant student as missing more than 10 school days in an ENTIRE school year, not just in a semester.
+The state also defines a student as "chronically absent" if they miss more than 10% of scheduled school days from their enrollment date.
 The terms "excused" and "unexcused" will still be used for the sake of missing work in the classroom.
-Excused absences include: funerals, medical or counseling appointments, court meetings, college visits and illness.
+Excused absences include: funerals, medical or counseling appointments, court meetings, college visits, and illness.
 If absence is due to illness, please report the nature of the illness.

-- 1st unexcused absence will result in a call home. - 2nd unexcused absence will result in a call home. - 3rd unexcused absence will result in a meeting with staff and Principal to discuss the reasons for the multiple absences. - 10 or more excused/unexcused absences may result in your student no longer being eligible to earn credits in their classes and/or a disenrollment from Hope Academy of West Michigan.
+- 1st and 2nd unexcused absence will result in a call home. - 3rd unexcused absence will result in a meeting with staff and Principal to discuss the reasons for the multiple absences. - Ten (10) or more excused/unexcused absences may result in the student no longer being eligible to earn credits in their classes and/or a disenrollment from Hope Academy of West Michigan.
+The student will be required to reapply if they still would like to attend the academy.